jasboys/sycpiano/README.md

 # The official web page of pianist Sean Chen.

 This website backend is an [express](http://expressjs.com/) app with a PostgreSQL database.
 The frontend is built with [react](https://facebook.github.io/react/) and bundled with [webpack](https://webpack.github.io/).
 Use [yarn](https://yarnpkg.com/en/) or npm for package management.
 Code is in [typescript](https://www.typescriptlang.org/) and styling is done by [emotion](https://github.com/emotion-js/emotion).
-Admin of the database is administered by [ForestAdmin](https://github.com/ForestAdmin).
+Admin of the database is administered by another repo [sycpiano-admin](https://github.com/jasboys/sycpiano-admin).

 ## Getting Started
-Make sure at least version 12 of Node.js is installed.
+Make sure at least version 16 of Node.js is installed.

 ### Env file